jbemmel/srl-mpls-iot/labs/sr-bgp-anycast/readme.md

 # Automating BGP anycast 🔨 (one next-hop to rule them all 💍)

-Ivan was [at it again](https://blog.ipspace.net/2021/12/bgp-multipath-addpath.html) last week, taking his [Netsim tools](https://github.com/ipspace/netsim-tools) to task on a set of virtual nodes to solve a particular issue with sub-optimal routing using the 'addpath' capability.
+Ivan was [at it again](https://blog.ipspace.net/2021/12/bgp-multipath-addpath.html) last week, taking his [Netsim tools](https://github.com/ipspace/netsim-tools) to task on a set of virtual nodes to solve a particular issue with sub-optimal routing using the 'addpath' capability ([RFC7911](https://datatracker.ietf.org/doc/html/rfc7911)).

 Having read [this](https://blog.ipspace.net/2021/11/anycast-mpls.html) made me wonder if there wasn't another simpler, multi-vendor solution to be explored, one that doesn't require exotic BGP features or prolonged maintenance windows.
 One that doesn't depend on scarce engineering resources, or hard to get vendor images.